Find handcrafted artisan cheeses paired with Central Coast wine and beer in downtown Paso

 “I frequent there to expand my pairing knowledge of cheese and wine,” says Betsy Canter, local food blogger, “I was impressed at the depth of knowledge and amazing choices Danika offered.”

 Whether visitors are new to the world of gourmet cheese or cheese connoisseurs, there is something for everyone at Vivant Fine Cheese.

 Stop by Vivant Fine Cheese at 821 Pine Street, Suite B. Open daily, 10 a.m.-5 p.m.
 For more information call (805) 226-5530 or go to www.vivantfinecheese.com.

 The History of Vivant

-As a cheese broker, Reed bought and sold “truckloads of cheese.”
+As a cheese broker, Gordon bought and sold “truckloads of cheese.”
 She traded loads of cheese on the Chicago Mercantile Exchange and sold cheese to large manufacturers such as Kraft and Sargento.
 After working in the cheese brokerage industry for ten years.
-Reed decided to open her own business in June 2006.
+She decided to open her own business in June 2006.